spdx/license-list-XML/README.md

 # license-list-XML
-This is working copy of a new format for the SPDX License List in XML
+This is a working copy of a new format for the SPDX License List in XML